Girl Scout Silver Award

 - Attend the Soaring for Silver girl training.

 - Build your Girl Scout Silver Award team.

 - Develop your project.

 - Make a plan and put it into motion.

-- Complete your Final Project Report for council approval to receive your recognition.
+- Complete your and submit it to council to receive your recognition.